Toddb2/github-portfolio/README.md

 I am a **Penultimate Year MPhys Physics Student** (Expected 2027) with a deep focus on translating complex physical theories into functional computational models and engineered systems.
 My primary interest lies in **Quantum Communications, Scientific Computing,** and **Systems Design**.

-I am actively seeking a **Summer 2026 Internship** in a challenging R\&D or technical environment (e.g., CERN, Leonardo).
+I am actively seeking a **Summer 2026 Internship** in a challenging R\&D or technical environment.

 ## 🌟 FEATURED PROJECTS (Quantum Communications & Computational Physics)